What's In Your Mouth?

 Older adults sometimes have chronic caries: cavities that don't seem to get any worse or do so at a very slow rate.
 Teeth with chronic caries will tend to be darker in color because the edges of the cavities become stained from normal eating and drinking.

-Root caries (decay in the roots of the teeth) is more common in older adults.
+Root caries (decay in the roots of the teeth) are more common in older adults.
 Older adults are more likely to have gums that have receded from years of hard brushing or periodontal disease.
 They also are more likely to have dry mouth (xerostomia), which increases the risk of decay.
 Dry mouth is caused by many common medicines.
 Be sure to ask the doctor or pharmacist if any of your medicines cause dry mouth.

 Decay can form beneath fillings or other restorations, such as crowns.
 Sometimes, bacteria and food particles can slip into a tooth if a filling hasn't been placed properly or if the filling cracks or pulls away from the tooth, leaving a gap.